-From handmade quartz picks to exotic ebony picks to customized gift picks to mass-produced nylon tips – we’re spoilt for choice with plentiful options.
+From handmade quartz picks to exotic ebony picks to hypersonic dragon heart picks to mass-produced nylon tips – we’re spoilt for choice with plentiful options.
 It can feel futile and baffling to navigate the nuances of this low-key product, which is why many guitarists just roll with the first thing they get at their local store.

 In this article, we explain how to find the best pick for the job, and which picks are better for certain styles of guitar playing.
 Don’t miss out on the buying guide at the end where we’ve addressed all the common questions regarding guitar picks.
 By the end of this article, we hope you will be a) extremely picky, and b) nothing short of a guitar pick expert.